learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ## The "Scrub" Step

-During the process of working with data, we'll always reach a point where we've gathered all the data we'll need (our "Obtain" step), but the data is not yet in a format where we can use it for modeling.
-All the work that we'll be doing in the next lab will be to get our dataset in a format that we can easily explore and build models with.
+During the process of working with data, you'll always reach a point where you've gathered all the data you'll need (our "Obtain" step), but the data is not yet in a format where you can use it for modeling.
+All the work that you'll be doing in the next lab will be to get the dataset in a format that you can easily explore and build models with.

 ## Subsampling to Reduce Size

 When building a model for predictive purposes, more data is always better when training the final model.
 However, during the development process when working with large datasets, it is common to work with only a subsample of the dataset.
 Building a model is an iterative process--often, you fit the model, investigate the results, then train the model again with some small tweaks based on what you noticed.
-Since this is an iterative process, we want to avoid long runtimes, and iterate as quickly as possible.
-When we're satisfied with the model we've built on the subsample of data, then we would fit the model on the entire dataset.
+Since this is an iterative process, you want to avoid long runtimes, and iterate as quickly as possible.
+When you're satisfied with the model you've built on the subsample of data, then you would fit the model on the entire dataset.

-In the next lab, we'll work with a subsample of the dataset to increase our iteration speed moving forward.
+In the next lab, you'll work with a subsample of the dataset to increase the iteration speed in refining your model.

 ## Dealing With Data Types

-One of the most common problems we'll need to deal with during the data scrubbing step is columns that are encoded as the wrong data type.
-Generally, we see numeric data that is mistakenly encoded as string data (making each numeric value a category in its own right), or categorical data encoded as integer values.
-Both of these are problems we'll want to deal with.
+One of the most common problems you'll need to deal with during the data scrubbing step is columns that are encoded as the wrong data type.
+For example, a common formatting issue you may encounter is numeric data that is mistakenly encoded as string data.
+This makes numerical operations on the data impossible without first reformatting the data.
+A simple operation such as `2 + 2` will return `22` if the numeric data is accidently formatted as strings (`'2'+'2'='22'`).
+Similarly, categorical data is often encoded as integer values.
+If you don't properly conceptualize how the data is represented, you will fail to formulate meaningful models and insights.

-Before we can deal with these sorts of problems, we need to detect them first.

-Recall that we can get a print out of metadata for our DataFrame by calling `df.info()`.
+A first step to uncover and investigate such issues is to use the `.info()` method available for all pandas DataFrames.
 This will tell what type of data each column contains, as well as the number of values contained within that column (which can also help us identify columns that contain missing data)!
-Take a look at this example output from `df.info()` that we'll see in the next lab:
+Here's an example response:

 ```
 <class 'pandas.core.frame.DataFrame'>